 PRENUPTIAL AGREEMENTS & POSTNUPTIAL AGREEMENTS

-A marital agreement is a written contract that outlines what will happen in the event of a divorce.
+A marital agreement, specifically a prenup or postnuptial agreement, is a written contract that outlines what will happen in the event of a divorce.
 The purpose is to protect the marriage from the unforeseen circumstances in the future, which may cause the marriage to dissolve; it also provides you with the power to make important decisions, rather than leaving it up to divorce lawyers and detached judges.

 Our fee structure is unique to us as we strive to tailor our services for each client individually.
 We adapt price standards that are capable of fluctuating for each client.
 Clients may retain us for one or all of the below steps/services.

 We are happy to customize a proposal for you during a consultation.
 Please see the below information.